Dr Patricia Bou Franch

 I am a research member of the Interuniversity Institute on Applied Modern Languages (IULMA).
 My research interests include gender and discourse, identity and (im)politeness, conflict and language aggression, inter-/ cross-cultural communication and television / computer-mediated communication.
 I have published in international journals like Intercultural Pragmatics, Journal of Pragmatics, Journal of Computer-Mediated Communication, Journal of Politeness Research, Journal of Language and Politics, Gender and Language, Pragmatics and Society and Journal of Language Aggression and Conflict.
 I am editor of Ways into Discourse (Comares, 2006), and co-editor of Gender and Sexual Identities in Transition: International Perspectives (Cambridge Scholar Publishing, 2008).
 I have recently guest-edited a special issue titled The Pragmatics of Textual Participation in the Social Media (with P. GC Blitvich) for the Journal of Pragmatics, and I am also guest-editor of the special issue titled Language Aggression against Women for the Journal of Language Aggressiona and Conflict.

-I am co-investigator in a research project funded by the Spanish Ministry of Education and Science, called GEA/GENTEXT.
-We examine gender inequality in Spanish and British societies through texts.
-I also participated in the teaching project ANGLOTIC, which fosters the use of ICTs in the teaching of English as a Foreign Language.
+I participated in a research project funded by the Spanish Ministry of Education and Science, called GEA/GENTEXT.
+We examined gender inequality in Spanish and British societies through texts.
+I also participated in the University of Valencia’s teaching project ANGLOTIC, which fosters the use of ICTs in the teaching of English as a Foreign Language.